jmejia8/Metaheuristics.jl/paper/paper.md

 | CCMO      |  Multi  | $\checkmark$ | $\checkmark$ |  @Tian2020   |
 | NSGA-III  |  Many   | $\checkmark$ | $\checkmark$ |  @DebJain2014   |

 Table: Implemented optimizers so far.
-Here, "$\checkmark$", "$\times$" and "$-$", mean that feature in the corresponding column is available, unavailable, or can be enabled by changing default parameters.
+Here, "$\checkmark$", "$\times$" and "$-$", respectively mean that the feature in the corresponding column is available, unavailable, or can be enabled by changing default parameters.

 ## Performance Indicators